 Novel drug therapies, such as with inhibitors of epidermal growth factor receptor (EGFR), mammalian target of rapamycin (mTOR), and less commonly BRAF gene inhibitors, can cause paronychia along with other skin changes.
-The cause is not completely understood.
+The mechanism is not completely understood.
 However, most cases seem to be caused by the drug itself, such as through alterations in retinoic acid metabolism, and not by secondary infection.

 In patients with diabetes and those with peripheral vascular disease, toe paronychia can threaten the limb.

 Paronychia develops along the nail margin (lateral and/or proximal nail fold), manifesting over hours to days with pain, warmth, redness, and swelling.
 Pus usually develops along the nail margin and sometimes beneath the nail.
 Infection can spread to the fingertip pulp, causing a felon.
 Rarely, infection penetrates deep into the finger, sometimes causing infectious flexor tenosynovitis.

 Diagnosis is by inspection.
 Several skin conditions can cause changes that mimic paronychia and should be considered, particularly when treatment is not effective initially.
 These conditions include squamous cell carcinoma, proximal onychomycosis, pyogenic granuloma,pyoderma gangrenosum, and herpetic whitlow.